Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 > **Note:** The Pis use username `casm` (not the default `pi`).
 Make sure both Pis have the same username for consistency.

 > **Important:** Pis have WiFi/Bluetooth hardware **disabled** to prevent Radio Frequency Interference (RFI) with the radio telescope.
-Internet is provided by sharing your laptop's WiFi through the Ethernet cable during setup.
+WiFi is temporarily enabled ONLY for initial setup (to install dependencies), then hardware-disabled via `config.txt` before deployment.

 #### Static IP Configuration